Heavyrisem/react-boilerplate/README.md

-# React BoilerPlate
+# Vite BoilerPlate

 ## Description

-this is a boilerplate for react projects
+this is a boilerplate for vite projects

 - Vite
 - ESlint